 “Think about the inside our your bodies.
 We often don’t know what’s going on in there.
 Imagine channels and highways flowing throughout you, sending important information.
 Picture the energy, heat, and juices flowing through these channels.
 Keep these highways open.”
 Later, she also exhorted, “Keep the box of your chest open so that it’s no longer a separate ribcage box disconnected from the surrounding flesh.”

 “Your spine, let it flow like seaweed.
 We also call it the ‘snake of the spine’ in Gaga.”
 Rachael reminded us that our neck is an extension of our spine and that our head is also composed of flesh and goo.
-(My inner Midwestern Puritan grew a little squeamish at the juicy way she kept repeating the word flesh).
+(My inner Midwestern Puritan grew squeamish at the juicy way she kept repeating the word flesh).